 So hang in there and have a sip of water.

 I have scrupulous respect as a hybrid for our capacity to think and learn by listening to the gut connecting to our sense- and meaning-making.
 But since we are extremely fast at sense-making, it can be tricky conceiving the differences between making sense and making meanings when navigating through the design space.

-We rarely hear creators talking about the quiet moments of sense-making when formulating the thoughts.
-What we hear are the results from the sense-making, i.e., the meanings.
-Intuitively we are well aware of this as otherwise, we wouldn’t have goals directing our thoughts.
+We rarely hear creators talking about the quiet moments of sense-making when formulating their thoughts.
+What we hear are the results of sense-making, i.e., the meanings.
+Intuitively we are well aware of this as; otherwise, we wouldn’t have goals directing our thoughts.
 With the help of the goal, we can turn our sense-making into the internal activity of meaning-making to generate a result – a meaning.
 So sense-making without a clear goal usually creates fuzziness.

 See the series Putting into play – On organizing thoughts and feelings where I closely describe why the desired goal of what the player should experience or feel needs to be shared across disciplines and should be superior to other goals.

 When I navigate a client’s sense- and meaning-making, I’m ensuring the intrinsic motivating mode and the desired goal of what the player shall experience and feel are intact.
 Simply put, I’m keeping an eye on the continuity and consistency of how the narrative principles of logic, time, and space connect into a comprehensive network.

 As my sense- and meaning making is also moving at the same speed as others (at least I hope so), I’m very observant of the cognitive concept called control.